rodgersmag/What-should-we-eat-today-privacy/README.md

 Contact Us

-If you have any questions about this Privacy Policy, please contact us at [contact email].
+If you have any questions about this Privacy Policy, please contact us at rodgers.magabo@gmail.com.
 By using What Should We Eat Today?, you agree to the collection and use of information in accordance with this policy.